Cubs sweep Braves for sixth straight win

 ATLANTA -- The Chicago Cubs, who went into the All-Star break two games under .500, have won six straight since and are starting to look a little more like the team that won the World Series a year ago.

-Left-hander Mike Montgomery allowed two hits over six innings and hit his first career homer Wednesday as the Cubs completed a second straight series sweep with an 8-2 victory over the Atlanta Braves.
+Left-hander Mike Montgomery allowed two hits over six innings and belted his first career homer Wednesday as the Cubs completed a second straight series sweep with an 8-2 victory over the Atlanta Braves.

+"The first homer obviously is pretty exciting," said Montgomery, who came into the game 0-for-13 at the plate.
+"I had a bunch of family here, so to do it in front of them was a lot of fun."

 Addison Russell was 4-for-4 with two doubles and the Cubs got homers from Javier Baez and Tommy La Stella, who entered when Kris Bryant sprained a finger in the first inning.

-Note: EditorsNote: Fixing rain delay reference in notes